gis-yang/Crime-prediction/README.md

 ## Source and Environmental

 1. Source code download
-	- Download the toolbox in ArcGIS from here.
+	- Download the toolbox for  ArcGIS from this repository (yangtoolbox_crime.tbx).
-	- Download the script for spatio-temporal semi-variogram here.
-	- Download the script for ST-Cokriging here.
+	- Download the scripts for ST-Cokriging from this repository ()

 2. Environmental setup
 	- Enable extensions in ArcMap